 R1# copy running-config startup-config

-After performing the necessary commands, ping the router from the Router to the Google DNS server and observe the status.
+After performing the necessary commands, ping the Router from the Router to the Google DNS server and observe the status.

 Step 7